Anisote/alasource.info/README.md

 - ~~Order the dates from the older to the most recent~~ - 04/07/2021
 - ~~Improve the search bar in ignoring accent https://datatables.net/forums/discussion/36473/datatables-search-filter-special-characters-with-html-data~~ - 04/07/2021
 - ~~Reduce margin for the small resolutions~~ - 05/07/2021
+- Implement hcaptcha in the form
 - Add some words about the licence
 - Add a blog page

+UPDATE user
+SET password = PASSWORD('hEasQjl9ruoFRZyc3llAfIemnD0csEeO')
+WHERE user = 'anisote' AND
+      host = 'localhost';